obsidian-tasks-group/obsidian-tasks/tests/Scripting/ScriptingReference/CustomGrouping/CustomGroupingExamples.test.file_properties_task.file.folder_docs.approved.md

 group by function task.file.folder
 ```

-- Same as 'group by folder'.
+- Like 'group by folder', except that it does not escape any Markdown formatting characters in the folder.

 ```javascript
 group by function task.file.folder.slice(0, -1).split('/').pop() + '/'